 - Black Is Bigger in Bed: Implied with Chef when the titular event occurs.Chef: Now I know how all those white women felt.

 - Braces of Orthodontic Overkill: Shelley

-- Double Standard: Abuse, Female on Male: The kids at school feel bad for Stan's abuse...until they find out his sister beat him up and make fun of him, never mind that Shelly is a dangerous psychopath.
+- Double Standard: Abuse, Female on Male: The kids at school feel bad for Stan's abuse...until they find out his sister beat him up and either make fun of him, don't believe him, or, in the case of Mr. Garrison, tell him to stop being a wuss — never mind that Shelley is a violent psychopath.

-- Early-Installment Weirdness: In this and a few other episodes, Kyle is the one to recite both catchphrases after Kenny's death.
+- In this and a few other episodes, Kyle is the one to recite both catchphrases after Kenny's death.
 Although, Stan was a little busy at the time.